art-deco/file-upload.artdeco.app/documentary/1-server.md

 %EXAMPLE: src/server%

-The server is used in such a way as to enable all _Idio_ middleware:
+The server is used in such a way as to enable all _Idio_ middleware.
+Additional custom middleware is added as functions to the config (`forms` to just parse form-data without file upload, `csrf` for validation of CSRF tokens either from the query or form-data, and `jsonErrors` to catch any errors and send them as JSON).

 ### 1. cors